-The Mountain rises 1,100ft above the valley floor to an elevation of 1,561 ft It is a singular mountain surrounded by the valley on all sides giving it a deceptivily airy loft above the surrounding topography.
-It offers up great views of the middle fork of the Willamette valley as it winds its' way up into the cascade foothills.
-It also takes in view a large chunk of the Eugene and Sprinfield metro area.
-On clear days it offers up an unobstructed view of Diamond peak TEXT at 8,751 ft is the highest peak in the upper willamette watershed.
+The mountain rises 1,100 ft above the river valley floor to an elevation of 1,561 ft.
+It also has 920 feet of prominence.
+It is a singular mountain surrounded by the valley on all sides giving it a deceptively airy loft above the surrounding topography.
+It offers up great views of the middle fork of the Willamette valley as it winds its way up into the cascade foothills.
+It also takes in view a large chunk of the Eugene and Springfield metro area.
+On clear days it offers up an unobstructed view of Diamond peak at 8,751 ft is the highest peak in the upper Willamette watershed.

 The mountain is encompassed by Howard Buford recreation area. a 2363 acre Lane County park.
 There are three Trail heads 1) Main T.H (West side) A moderately steep 1.4 mile trail leads to the summit 2) North T.H. and 3) east side T.H. are longer approaches offering trail variations as well as Trails friendly to horseback riding.
 At the summit is a bronze memorial to Jed Kesey the son of famous Oregon author Ken Kesey.
 It is also the home to the Mount Pisgah Arboretum.
 The arboretum is 209 acres offering up seven miles of riverside as well as hillside trail loops.
 It protects Douglas fir Incense cedar and white oak and 339 species of native plants.
 It holds festivals and events most weekends.